 If your baby is having trouble breastfeeding, consider getting donated breast milk to feed them from a bottle.
 This is a great option if latching onto your breast is too challenging for your baby.

 If your baby is only getting a minimal amount of breast milk, keep in mind that a little is better than none.
 Colostrum has necessary enzymes and antibodies to help strengthen a baby’s immune system.

 Practice feeding your baby with a bottle if they’re having trouble with breastfeeding.
 This is still a great way to interact and bond with one another.
 Plus, your baby still gets essential nourishment.

 It’s OK if your baby doesn’t instantly take to breastfeeding; there are always other options that can be just as good.

-Do you have more questions about breastfeeding?
-Talk to staff at WFMC Health or become a new patient today!
+Do you have more questions about breastfeeding or maternity care in Salem Oregon?
+Contact our friendly staff at WFMC Health or become a new patient today!